CosmWasm/wasmvm/README.md

 involves compiling rust -> C library, and linking that library to the Go code.
 For ergonomics of the user, we will include pre-compiled libraries to easily link with, and Go developers should just be able to import this directly.

+## Supported Platforms

+Since this package includes a rust prebuilt dll, you cannot just import the go code, but need to be on a system that works with an existing dll.
+Currently this is Linux (tested on Ubuntu, Debian, and CentOS7) and MacOS.
+We have a build system for Windows, but it is not supported by the wasmer singlepass backend which we rely upon for gas metering.

+*Note: Windows is not supported currently*

 ## Design